 You may hear the steaks calling your name but before you dig in, it’s essential to remove the griddle from the heat.
 Grab a friend and a pair of heat-resistant gloves and lift the SearPlate off the fire pit.

 If the griddle is left on the fire as you continue adding more logs for your evening fire, the valuable, nonstick seasoning that builds up over time will burn off, causing you to restart the process.
-It will be worth it in the long run to use the extra seconds and remove the Griddle immediately than start the seasoning process from scratch.
+It will be worth it, in the long run, to use the extra seconds and remove the Griddle immediately than start the seasoning process from scratch.

 You’ve got your SearPlate in hand but you don’t want to hold this hunk of hot steel for too long!
-Slide it into the SearPlate Griddle Stand for a secure place to cool and store away from the crowd.
+Slide it into the SearPlate Griddle Stand for a secure place to cool and store it away from the crowd.
 If you don’t have the stand, a non-combustible surface like cement, brick, or pavement will do.